 representative of those Wasps that did go.

 829 Naval Air Squadron Flights deployed a total of ten Wasps to the Falkland Islands.
 A further four arrived after the 14th June surrender.
 Restoration of XT443 started in 1998 and was completed in 2001.
-Restoration and History
+It remains on public display.

 |A Westland Lynx HAS.2, XX910,